 We make significant investments in new products and services that may not achieve expected returns.
-We will continue to make significant investments in research, development, and marketing for existing products, services, and technologies, including the Windows operating system, the Microsoft Office system, Bing, Windows Server, the Windows Store, the Microsoft Azure Services platform, Office 365, other cloud-based offerings, and the Xbox entertainment platform.
-We also invest in the development and acquisition of a variety of hardware for productivity, communication, and entertainment including PCs, tablets, and gaming devices.
+We will continue to make significant investments in research, development, and marketing for existing products, services, and technologies, including the Windows operating system, Microsoft Office, Bing, SQL Server, Windows Server, the Windows Store, Microsoft Azure, Office 365, other cloud-based offerings, Xbox Live, and LinkedIn.
+We also invest in the development and acquisition of a variety of hardware for productivity, communication, and entertainment including PCs, tablets, gaming devices, and HoloLens.
 Investments in new technology are speculative.
 Commercial success depends on many factors, including innovativeness, developer support, and effective distribution and marketing.
 If customers do not perceive our latest offerings as providing significant new functionality or other value, they may reduce their purchases of new software and hardware products or upgrades, unfavorably affecting revenue.
 We may not achieve significant revenue from new product, service, and distribution channel investments for several years, if at all.
 New products and services may not be profitable, and even if they are profitable, operating margins for some new products and businesses will not be as high as the margins we have experienced historically.

-The launch of Windows 10, with free upgrades to existing users of Windows 7 and 8.1, has been the most ambitious update effort we have ever undertaken.
 We did extensive preparation and ongoing compatibility testing for applications and devices to help ensure a positive experience for our users installing Windows 10.
-We also consistently promoted the update to Windows 7 and 8.1 users.
-However, negative upgrade experiences could adversely affect the reception of Windows 10 in the marketplace and may lead to litigation or regulatory actions by customers and government agencies.
+However, negative upgrade experiences could adversely affect the reception of Windows 10 in the marketplace and could lead to litigation or regulatory actions by customers and government agencies.
 In addition, we anticipate that Windows 10 will enable new post-license monetization opportunities beyond initial license revenues.
 Our inability to realize these opportunities to the extent we expect could have an adverse impact on our revenues.
 Finally, our practices for data collection, use, and management in Windows 10 are subject to regulatory review, and may result in decisions directing us to change these practices and imposing fines.
 If so, we could face negative public reaction, degraded user experiences, and reduced flexibility in product design.